ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 ## Lab Report 2 - Servers and SSH Keys (Week 3)

 As with the first lab report, you'll write this as a Github Pages page, then print that page to PDF and upload to Gradescope.
+Make sure to use backticks \` around keywords such as commands, file names, paths, etc. to make them show up as code like `cd`.
 There are 3 parts:

 ### Part 1